-Confirmation of adequate fire flow protection and confirmation that fire flow is $\boxtimes$ calculated as per the Fire Underwriter's Survey.
+Confirmation of adequate fire flow protection and confirmation that fire flow is \boxtimes calculated as per the Fire Underwriter's Survey.
 Output should show available fire flow at locations throughout the development.
 Section 3.2 Provide a check of high pressures.
 If pressure is found to be high, an assessment is required to confirm the application of pressure reducing valves.
 N/A Definition of phasing constraints.
-Hydraulic modeling is required to confirm servicing for all defined phases of the project including the ultimate design N/A Address reliability requirements such as appropriate location of shut-off valves N/A Check on the necessity of a pressure zone boundary modification N/A Reference to water supply analysis to show that major infrastructure is capable of delivering sufficient water for the proposed land use.
+Hydraulic modeling is required to confirm servicing for all defined phases of the project including the ultimate design N/A Address reliability requirements such as appropriate location of shut-off valves N/A Check on the necessity of a pressure zone boundary modification N/A \boxtimes Reference to water supply analysis to show that major infrastructure is capable of delivering sufficient water for the proposed land use.
 This includes data that shows that the expected demands under average day, peak hour and fire flow conditions provide water within the required pressure range Section 3.2, 3.3 Description of the proposed water distribution network, including locations of proposed connections to the existing system, provisions for necessary looping, and appurtenances (valves, pressure reducing valves, valve chambers, and fire hydrants) including special metering provisions.
 N/A Description of off-site required feedermains, booster pumping stations, and other water infrastructure that will be ultimately required to service proposed development, including financing, interim facilities, and timing of implementation.
-N/A $\boxtimes$ Confirmation that water demands are calculated based on the City of Ottawa Design Guidelines.
+N/A \boxtimes Confirmation that water demands are calculated based on the City of Ottawa Design Guidelines.
 Section 3.2 Provision of a model schematic showing the boundary conditions locations, streets, parcels, and building locations for reference.
-N/A 4.3 Development Servicing Report: Wastewater Summary of proposed design criteria (Note: Wet-weather flow criteria should not deviate from the City of Ottawa Sewer Design Guidelines.
+N/A 13 Development Servicing Report: Wastewater 4.5 ⊠ Summary of proposed design criteria (Note: Wet-weather flow criteria should not deviate from the City of Ottawa Sewer Design Guidelines.
 Monitored flow data from relatively new infrastructure cannot be used to justify capacity requirements for proposed infrastructure).
 Section 4.2 Confirm consistency with Master Servicing Study and/or justifications for deviations.
 N/A Consideration of local conditions that may contribute to extraneous flows that are higher than the recommended flows in the guidelines.
 This includes groundwater and soil conditions, and age and condition of sewers.
-N/A $\boxtimes$ Description of existing sanitary sewer available for discharge of wastewater from proposed development.
-Section 4.1 Verify available capacity in downstream sanitary sewer and/or identification of upgrades necessary to service the proposed development.
-(Reference can be made to previously completed Master Servicing Study if applicable) Section 4.2 Calculations related to dry-weather and wet-weather flow rates from the development in standard MOE sanitary sewer design table (Appendix 'C') format.
-Section 4.2, Appendix C $\boxtimes$ Description of proposed sewer network including sewers, pumping stations, and forcemains.
-Section 4.2 Discussion of previously identified environmental constraints and impact on servicing (environmental constraints are related to limitations imposed on the development in order to preserve the physical condition of watercourses, vegetation, soil cover, as well as protecting against water quantity and quality) N/A
+N/A \boxtimes Description of existing sanitary sewer available for discharge of wastewater from proposed development.
+Section 4.1 \boxtimes Verify available capacity in downstream sanitary sewer and/or identification of upgrades necessary to service the proposed development.
+(Reference can be made to previously completed Master Servicing Study if applicable) Section 4.2 \boxtimes Calculations related to dry-weather and wet-weather flow rates from the development in standard MOE sanitary sewer design table (Appendix 'C') format.
+Section 4.2, Appendix C \boxtimes Description of proposed sewer network including sewers, pumping stations, and forcemains.
+Section 4.2 Discussion of previously identified environmental constraints and impact on servicing (environmental constraints are related to limitations imposed on the N/A ii DSEL©